-(c) The estimated assessed valuation as of September 1, 2022, as provided by WCAD, is included solely for purposes of illustration.
+(b) The estimated assessed valuation as of August 15, 2023, as provided by WCAD, is included solely for purposes of illustration.
 No taxes will be levied on this estimated assessed valuation unless it is certified by WCAD.
 See "TAXING PROCEDURES."

-(d) Includes the Bonds.
+(c) Includes the Bonds.

-(e) The District's Board, at its meeting in September 2022, levied a total tax rate of \$0.6465.
+(d) The District's Board, at its meeting in September 2023, levied a total tax rate of \$0.6325 for the 2023 tax year.
 See "TAXING PROCEDURES."

-(f) Unaudited as of October 6, 2022.
-Does not include approximately eight (8) months of capitalized interest (\$262,800) included in the Bond proceeds, to be deposited into the District's Debt Service Fund upon closing.
+(e) Unaudited as of November 2, 2023.
+Does not include approximately twenty-one (21) months of capitalized interest (\$760,000 at an interest rate of 5.138832%) included in the Bond proceeds, to be deposited into the District's Debt Service Fund upon closing.
 Neither Texas law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.

-(g) Based upon 3.0 residents per completed and occupied single family home.
+(f) Based upon 3.0 residents per completed and occupied single family home.